Equinox2005/Final-Project1/Conclusion.md

 For West Mifflin, the Air Quality Index is 6.335548 For Braddock, the Air Quality index is 18.175603

-West Mifflin wins this tie breaker, crowning it the healthiest neighborhood to live in regarding Air Quality, Amount of Fast
+West Mifflin wins this tie breaker, crowning it the healthiest neighborhood to live in regarding Air Quality, Amount of Fast Food Restaurants, and amount of waste dumped.